rogerfarrell/Notes/Using-marks-in-Vim.md

 [[vim]]

+---
-# Using marks in Vim
+title: Using marks in Vim
+---

 Marks enable rapid navigation between common (and arbitrary) destinations in any file.
 See `:help mark-motions` for the complete documentation.
 Below are some practical takeaways.